 Discounts are a great way to save money on your car insurance.
 Some are easy to get and require almost no effort.
-Others, however, require you to take some steps before you can see a rate reduction.
+Others, however, require you to take some steps before you see lower rates.

-One example of the latter is the early quote, or early bird, discount.
-Depending on your insurer, you can get a bonus when you switch to them before your policy ends with your previous provider.
-In other words, you must switch to a competitor with the benefit to earn this reward.
+One example of the latter is the early quote discount or, as some providers call it, the early bird discount.
+Depending on your insurance company, you get rewarded when you switch to them before your policy ends with your previous provider.
+In other words, you must switch to a competing insurer to earn this benefit.

-In this article, you’ll learn more about the early quote discount.
-We’ll talk about how it works, how to qualify, and its difference from the similarly named early signing discount.
-Then, we’ll explain which companies offer it and answer some frequently asked questions.
+In this article, you’ll learn more about the early quote insurance discount.
+We’ll talk about how it works, how to qualify, and how it differs from similar discounts.
+Then, we’ll explain which companies offer it before answering some frequently asked questions.

 How the Early Quote Discount Works

 The early quote discount is a way for auto insurance companies to encourage potential customers to switch to them.
 To qualify you must get quotes from competing insurers and establish new coverage with one before your current policy expires.
 For many, changing providers could seem like a big leap of faith.
 This is especially true if you’ve been with the same carrier for many years.